alexeynl/zmdockerfiles/README.md

 # zmdockerfiles
 I don't find any zoneminder docker based on fresh LTS Ubuntu 22.04 Jammy Jellyfish.
+Latest official image on docker hub is based on not fresh Ubuntu 18.04.
 So i built it for myself.

 This image is based on official dockerfile https://github.com/ZoneMinder/zmdockerfiles/tree/master/release/ubuntu20.04 and fixed some problems i had encoutered.
 ## Usage

 **Note:** Detailled usage instructions for the development and release Dockerfiles are contained within each Dockerfile.